QuestPDF/QuestPDF-Documentation/docs/api-reference/table.md

 });
 ```

-Please notice that the block "C" ends along with the "B" and "D" blocks:
+Please notice that block "C" ends along with the "B" and "D" blocks:

 ![example](/api-reference/table-extend-last-cells-to-table-bottom.png =220x)

 ## Report example

-Please analyse this example to understand how to design report-like document structures.
+Please review the following example to understand how to design report-like document structures.

-**Important:** this example uses extensions methods presented in [the Extending DSL section](/concepts/creating-dsl).
+**Important:** this example uses extension methods presented in [the Extending DSL section](/concepts/creating-dsl).

 ```csharp
 .MinimalBox()